Logo Voyage

 By bicycle

 The National Cycle Network is the national network of signed routes for cycling.
 It uses dedicated bike paths as well as roads with minimal traffic, and covers 14,000 miles, passing within a mile of half of all homes.
-Other cycling networks include:
+Other cycling networks include The National Byway and Sea to Sea Cycle Route.

 On foot

-[edit]English cities and towns are pedestrian friendly.
-In many, a car is not needed.
-England has several long-distance hiking trails.
-Best known is the Pennine Way, which roams for 268 miles / 431 km along the spine of northern England from Edale in Derbyshire to Kirk Yetholm in Scotland.
+English cities and towns are pedestrian friendly, and England also has several long-distance hiking trails.
+Best known is the Pennine Way, which roams for 268 miles (431 km) along the spine of northern England from Edale in Derbyshire to Kirk Yetholm in Scotland.
+There are also numerous public footpaths and bridleways covering the entire country; these are identified with footpath signs, and can be found on Ordnance Survey maps.

 See